Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 Add a part to the video that defines what is required for an ecosystem.
 It could be similar to when you explain what is required for evolution to occur.

+### Odd Breeding

+Since Breeding is based entirely off of Genome Length, two creatures that are completely different species but have the same Genome length could breed.
+This could lead to some cool and wacky creatures haha.